Achaemenid Macedonia

-Achaemenid Macedonia refers to the period in which the ancient Greek Kingdom of Macedonia was under the sway of the Achaemenid Persians.
+Achaemenid Macedonia refers to the period in which the ancient Greek Kingdom of Macedonia was under the reign of the Achaemenid Persians.
 In 512/511 BC, the Persian general Megabyzus forced the Macedonian king Amyntas I to make his kingdom a vassal of the Achaemenids.
 In 492 BC, following the Ionian Revolt, the Persian general Mardonius firmly re-tightened the Persian grip in the Balkans, making Macedon a fully subordinate kingdom within the Achaemenid domains and part of its administrative system.
 Macedonia served the Achaemenid Empire during the Greco-Persian Wars in their invasion of mainland Greece.
 They regained independence following the defeat and withdrawal of the Achaemenid Empire in 479 BC.

 512/511 BC: Achaemenid vassal state

 Around 513 BC, as part of the military incursions ordered by Darius I, a huge Achaemenid army invaded the Balkans and tried to defeat the Western Scythians roaming to the north of the Danube river.
 Several Thracian peoples, and nearly all of the other European regions bordering the Black Sea (including parts of modern-day Bulgaria, Romania, Ukraine and Russia), were conquered by the Achaemenid army before it returned to Asia Minor.

-Darius's highly regarded commander, Megabyzus, was responsible for conquering the Balkans.
+Darius's highly regarded commander, Megabazus, was responsible for conquering the Balkans.
 The Achaemenid troops conquered Thrace, the coastal Greek cities, and the Paeonians.
 Eventually, in about 512/511 BC, the Macedonian king Amyntas I accepted the Achaemenid domination and submitted his country as a vassal state to Achaemenid Persia.
 Megabazus received the present of "Earth and Water" from Amyntas, which symbolized submission to the Achaemenid Emperor.

 The multi-ethnic Achaemenid army possessed many soldiers from the Balkans.
 Moreover, many of the Macedonian and Persian elite intermarried.
 For instance, Megabazus' own son, Bubares, married Amyntas' daughter Gygaea, with the intention of ensuring good relations between the Macedonian and Achaemenid rulers and reinforcing the alliance.